rowanjb/rowanjb.github.io/_pages/about.md

 In early 2024, I finished my MSc in [Earth and Atmospheric Sciences](https://www.ualberta.ca/earth-sciences/index.html) under the supervision of [Dr. Paul Myers](https://apps.ualberta.ca/directory/person/pmyers).
 Before getting into oceanography I studied [Ocean and Naval Architectural Engineering](https://www.mun.ca/engineering/ona/).

-The SWOS expedition to the Weddell Sea
+The SWOS expedition to Antarctica
 ========================================================================
 I recently returned from 10 weeks in Antarctica.
 You may have even [seen it in the news](https://nypost.com/2026/04/10/science/secret-island-discovered-in-antarticas-danger-zone/).
-I'd be remiss if I didn't share some of my favourite photos:
+I'd be remiss if I didn't share some of my favourite photos.

 My mate Anton, a sea ice geophysicist, hard at work:
 ![Anton](/images/anton_sunset.png)